 Keep in contact with the lender.
 Always let them know anytime your personal information changes, because this happens quite a bit when you’re in college.
 Read all letters which you are sent and emails, too.
 If any requests are made or important stipulations are shared with you, act on them right away.
 If you miss something, that can mean a smaller loan.

-Never fear paying your student loans if you are unemployed or another emergency happens.
+Don’t worry if you can’t pay a student loan off because you don’t have a job or something bad has happened to you.
 A lot of the time a lender will allow a payment to be postponed if you show them you’re having a hard time.
-Just know that taking advantage of this option often entails a hike in your interest rates.
+Just be aware that doing so may cause interest rates to rise.

 It’s tempting to do it, but you should never make student loans the only path of paying for your schooling.
-Be sure to save up as much money as possible, and take advantage of grants and scholarships too.
-There are websites that will help match you to scholarships and locate grants.
-In order not to miss some of the best ones, start looking as soon as you know you need one.
+Make sure you save money for your education and research grants and scholarships to help.
+There are a number of good scholarship matching websites that can help you locate just the right grants and scholarships to suit your needs.
+Start searching right away to be prepared.